akshatvg/So-Many-Languages/README.md

 We built the assistive educative technology using:

-1) HTML/ CSS/ JavaScript/ Bootstrap (Frontend Web Development),
+1) HTML/ CSS/ JavaScript/ Bootstrap (Frontend web development),

-2) Flask (Backend Web Development),
+2) Flask (Backend web development),

-3) IBM Watson (To Gather User's Intent- NLU),
+3) IBM Watson (To gather User's Intent- NLU),

-4) PHP, C++, Python (Test Programming Languages).
+4) PHP, C++, Python (Test programming languages).

+5) GCP (Deploy the project).

+6) AWS (Speech-To-Text).

 ## Challenges we ran into

-Other than the jet lag we still have from travelling all the way from India and hence lack of sleep, we came across a few technical challenges too.
-Creating algorithms to convert PHP code wasn't very easy at first, but we managed to pull it off in the end.
+We came across a few technical challenges like creating algorithms to convert PHP code wasn't very easy at first, but we managed to pull it off in the end.

 ## Accomplishments that we're proud of